jackwickham/group-project-delta/common/src/main/java/uk/ac/cam/cl/group_project/delta/algorithm/communications/PacketFormat.md

 ######Payload:

 13-16: Transaction id, generated at random (hope no clash)
+17: blank (For ease of coding)
-17-20: The length of the merging platoon
+18-20: The length of the merging platoon
 21+: An ordered list of the ids of the members of the merging platoon

 ---